elcolumbio/mlrepricer/README.md

 ![](https://innotrade24.com/index.php/s/f8y4opak4BKes3J/preview)

-A python pricing analysis project for Amazon Marketplace Sellers.
-Plus we provide the basic box where you can run your ml algorithms.

 ### price volatility of buyboxwinners

 ![volatility](https://innotrade24.com/index.php/s/RR9WWwGgFJGXjTL/preview)

-You can use methods for easy access and training models.
-If we use the same features we can find a more accurate model, together.
-A repricer model is quite complex.
-It's like scissors and papers with price elasticity and estimates about sales.
-For the start we can make it as simple as possible.
-If this is going very well, we will build a live repricer which is constantly learning.

 ## How to get started?
 For more uptodate guides please check out the notebooks.